iquiw/cabal-delete/README.rst

 Bug
 ___
-cabal-delete cannot detect ghc installed directory ([A] case) if you use different version of ghc-pkg from one which cabal-delete was built by.
+If you use different version of ghc from one which cabal-delete was built by and the ghc is installed under different directory, then cabal-delete cannot detect abort (``[A]``) case.